 What is the average cost for chimney repair?

-The average cost of chimney repair is between $300 and $4000.
-Of course, the total cost to repair a chimney depends on the extent of the damage, the materials, and its location.
+The average cost to repair chimney is between $300 and $4000.
+Of course, the total cost to repair a chimney depends on the extent of the structural damage, the materials, and its location.

 Roydhouse says that “Because of the different materials used, the maintenance and cost factor for chimney repair is going to vary greatly.
-Chimney repairs, depending on the materials and what you’re doing to the system, can be anywhere from hundreds of dollars to thousands and tens of thousands of dollars.”
+Chimney repairs, depending on the extent of repair work, materials, and what you’re doing to the system, can be anywhere from hundreds of dollars to thousands and tens of thousands of dollars.”

-Therefore, it’s better to get a chimney specialist to inspect the condition of your chimney and get an estimate before beginning the home improvement.
+Therefore, it’s better to get a chimney specialist to inspect the condition of your chimney and get an estimate of the price range before beginning the home improvement.

 How often should you get your chimney inspected?